Resources for British citizens

 Becoming a Dutch citizen – Becoming a Dutch citizen via naturalisation is another option for British nationals that meet certain criteria.
 This procedure is available to people that have lived in the Netherlands for a minimum of five years (in most cases this involves giving up their British citizenship), or have been married to a Dutch citizen for three years (this group is entitled to British and Dutch dual nationality).
 Naturalisation also involves passing a Civic Integration (inburgering) course or holding another official Dutch language qualification.
 (Exemptions to this include those who can follow the option procedure.)
 It currently takes several months to obtain a first appointment for naturalisation in Amsterdam, after which it can take six to 12 months for the IND to finalise the application.

 Please note that the items listed above are a simplified summary of immigration options available in the Netherlands at present.
-Contact the IND and see their recently launched Brexit information page, which explains a variety of different scenarios that make it possible to reside in the Netherlands after 29 March 2019.
+Contact the IND and see their Brexit information page, which explains a variety of different scenarios that make it possible to reside in the Netherlands after Brexit.